 Regularly scheduled events and volunteer opportunities happening at Peckerwood Garden

-Peckerwood is celebrating its new role as a public garden in part by beefing up its events calendar and strengthening ties with horticultural groups and institutions across the county.
+Peckerwood is celebrating its new role as a public garden in part by scheduling additional events and strengthening ties with horticultural groups and institutions across the county.
 Peckerwood staff and volunteers invite you to discover what all the fuss is about by touring the garden and enjoying newly scheduled evening lectures.
 Horticulturist Adam Black will introduce you to Peckerwood’s treasured plant collections, fill you in on how he’s adding more exciting specimens and share inspiring stories of this magical garden.

 We also are offering regular monthly Evening at Peckerwood Garden lectures conducted by knowledgeable Peckerwood staff and volunteers, as well as local or visiting experts.
 The 7 p.m. lectures will be held on the third Friday of each month.
-On September 16th, topic is soon to be announced.
+On September 16th, topic is “Peckerwood’s Plant Collecting History and Future: Promoting Conservation and a Diverse Landscape”

 Volunteers are welcome to lend a hand with garden work 9:30 a.m.-3 p.m.
 Tuesdays and Fridays.
 Please sign up online here.